Photo credit: Jenny Goff

 OFF-Campus Placement options On-campus options:

-- Seeds@City Urban Farm - Interning at the Seeds@City campus farm is recommended for anyone who is new to the farm or the Sustainable Urban Agriculture Program.
+- Seeds@City Urban Farm - Interning at the Seeds@City campus farm is recommended for any students who are new to the Sustainable Urban Agriculture Program.

 - Dean's Greens - Students will learn how to consult owners of private residences on how to grow food.
 Students will assist with all aspects of the building and maintenance of custom gardens including the installation, harvesting, fruit tree pruning, composting, irrigation, learning permaculture methods, and more.
 Dean's focus is on teaching the homeowner how to become less depending on his business, and more self-sufficent when it comes to home-based food production. (multiple locations, must have a car)

 - Murray Farms (in Vista) contact Scott Murray for more info about this site.